ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 *Boolean.* Default: true.

+If true: CamCOPS checks the user's IP address on every request, and prohibits the user from changing IP address within a session.
+(A change of IP address will require them to log in again.)
+If False, the IP address is not checked and is permitted to change.

-Checks the user's IP address on every request.
-This can cause problems if IP addresses change due to e.g. a load balancer.
-Set to False if users are being logged out before the above timeout is reached.
+Setting this to True is more conservative as a security setting, but can cause problems if user IP addresses (as seen by the CamCOPS server) change due to e.g. a load balancer, or the user switching networks.
+Set it to False if users are being logged out before SESSION_TIMEOUT_MINUTES_ is reached.

 PASSWORD_CHANGE_FREQUENCY_DAYS